ched-dev/obs-overlays/CONFIG.md

 This app is pre-configured to my needs for the time being.
 Feel free to fork and use your own configuration.
 In the future we hope to make configuration even simpler with JSON which could allow upgrade paths to receive new features.

-Configuration is currently stored at `src/pages/obs-overlays/*`.
+Configuration is stored at `src/pages/obs-overlays/*`.

 ---